 Image source: https://www.spatial-ecology.net/

-Currently, I am interested in developing and applying spatial methods to better understand patterns of infectious disease ecology, particularly how environmental variability shapes the distribution of hosts, vectors, and pathogens over space and time.
-I especially want to strengthen approaches that assess the reliability of model-based predictions, including how far insights derived from observed data can be extended across new environmental and temporal contexts.
+In this application domain, my interest is in spatial methods for understanding how environmental variability shapes the distribution of hosts, vectors, and pathogens over space and time.
+Within this, my current work focuses on strengthening approaches that assess the reliability of model-based ecological predictions, including how far insights derived from observed data can be extended across new environmental and temporal contexts.

 Image source: https://nanostring.com/blog/why-spatial-biology/